 In addition to fatal injuries, around 19,900 nonfatal injuries requiring treatment occur to EMS workers each year.2 Against this backdrop, the RAA leadership team is committed to a “crew chain of safety,” establishing a level of safe and skilled vehicle operations.
 They are developed and sustained while also being measured and managed.

 The “crew chain of safety” (CCS) is very similar to the American Heart Association’s Chain of Survival.
 Each link, although distinct and specific in nature, is only as effective as the next one.
 Their collaborative and overlapping efforts are what create the ultimate success.
 RAA’s CCS has a minimum of nine links.
-Each one contributes specific content; however, none is mutually exclusive of another (see Figure 1 on page 28).
+Each one contributes specific content; however, none is mutually exclusive of another (see Figure 1).

 The process begins before any potential employee begins the first day of new employee orientation (NEO).